Why does Queer Alternative exist?

-You can read more about our goals here, but in short, we promote the acceptance, visibility and equality of queer people within goth, metal, punk, and other alternative subcultures, as well as working to help individuals who identify with those subcultures find a place within the mainstream LGBT+ community.
+You can read more about our goals here, but in short, we promote the acceptance, visibility and equality of queer people within goth, metal, punk, and other alternative subcultures, as well as working to help individuals who identify with those subcultures find a place within the mainstream LGBTQIA+ community.
 Essentially, we support and bring together queer weirdos who like dressing up and dancing to strange music.[/toggle]

 [toggle title=”Technically, that’s what you’re FOR.
-What do you actually DO?”]We participate in Pride marches, put on free music and social events, run non-free but nonetheless fabulous LGBT+ events to help fund the free stuff, and liaise with existing club nights to create welcoming environments for queer people.
+What do you actually DO?”]We participate in Pride marches, put on free music and social events, run non-free but nonetheless fabulous LGBTQIA+ events to help fund the free stuff, and liaise with existing club nights to create welcoming environments for queer people.

 Where are you based?

 We’re based in the UK, and currently active across the Midlands and South Coast.
 If you’re in the UK and want to see more of us in your area – or better still help us organise something in your area – please get in touch!

 What’s ‘alternative’ when it’s at home?